moonbuggy/docker-dnsmasq-updater/README.md

 the script's local copy of the hosts file.
 Set this to `0` to disable the delay.

-There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay from a Docker event triggering a change to the local copy of the hosts file being written.
+There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay between a Docker event triggering a change and the script's local copy of the hosts file being written.
 This is useful during extremely rapid changes to the hosts configuration, primarily during Dnsmasq Updater's startup/initilazation as it actively scans for containers to populate an empty dataset.
 This defaults to `3` and can be disabled by `0`.